grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

   //... other code
 }
 ```
 There, we fixed it!
 But didn't our mommies tell us not to optimize prematurely?
 Oh well...

 ### Welcome, change!

 One day it turns out that we need to support not only Base64 encoding but also another one, called Quoted-Printable.
 With our current design, we cannot do that, because single encoding is shared between all messages.
 Thus, if we change the encoding for message that requires Quoted-Printable encoding, it will also change the encoding for the messages that require Base64.
 Thus, we constraint the composability with this premature optimization.
+Any instance of such class is not context-independent - it cannot obtain its own context, but rather, context is forced on it.

 ### So what about optimizations?